 Ideally, root barrier systems should be installed before planting trees and shrubs in close proximity to buildings, driveways, walkways, paved areas, fences, and other structures.
 However, root barriers can also be installed around existing trees and shrubs.
 Because deciding whether you should opt for root barriers or not is important in order to prevent potential damage to your property, here are a few situations in which installing root barrier systems is highly recommended.

 You Live in an Area with Expansive Clay Soils

 Similar to other cities in the Greater Houston area, Sugar Land has expansive clay soil.
 When it rains for an extended period of time, this type of soil absorbs a lot of rainwater, which will cause it to expand.
 During a prolonged drought, the soil will lose moisture and contract.
 However, some moisture may remain trapped underneath your foundation.
-If there are any trees or shrubs planted nearby, they may send their roots under your home in search of water.
+If any trees or shrubs are planted nearby, they may send their roots under your home in search of water.
 This could lead to serious foundation problems.
 In this case, having root barriers installed around the trees and shrubs located close to your home represents the best possible solution for preventing foundation damage.

 Trees and Shrubs Are Located Too Close to Your Sugar Land Home